learn-co-curriculum/curriculum-team/saved-replies/closing-completed-lab-in-curriculum-flip.md

 If you are completing the prework, please [review these instructions](https://learning.flatironschool.com/courses/3280/assignments/73666?module_item_id=142646) for completing and submitting your work.
 If, after reviewing the procedures, you are still having difficulty submitting your labs, please use the #js-prework-support Slack channel to get assistance.

-If you have started the coursework and set up the learn-co gem, please [review these instructions](https://github.com/learn-co-curriculum/macos-env-flatiron-student-portal).
-If, after reviewing the procedures, you are still having difficulty submitting your labs, please contact your cohort lead, section lead or [Ask a Question](http://help.learn.co/ask-a-question/where-can-i-ask-a-question-about-a-lesson), as appropriate.
+If you have set up the learn-co gem and started the regular coursework, please [review these instructions](https://github.com/learn-co-curriculum/macos-env-flatiron-student-portal) for completing and submitting your work.
+If, after reviewing the procedures, you are still having difficulty submitting your labs, please contact your cohort lead, section lead or [Ask a Question](http://help.learn.co/ask-a-question/where-can-i-ask-a-question-about-a-lesson). to get assistance, as appropriate.

 Thanks! 💙